grimmfieber/rgbTriangularPrismWebGL/README.md

 # rgbTriangularPrismWebGL
 ## ! bunch of months later edit: This project was a exam question so I gave var names in turkish because I only had 20 minutes to complete.
 I wasn't aware the importance of using english variable names.
-For readers who does not know Turkish my condolonces
+For people who does not know Turkish my condolonces
 ### a rgb switchable triangular prism drawn by using given vertice coordinates.